Intro-To-Embedded-Systems-RU09342/lab-2-blink-led-johnsm66/Button Blink/README.md

 ## Button Blink
-Button is very similar to simple blink.
+Button blink is very similar to simple blink.
 The difference is that the condition if the a button is pressed is used to toggle the LED on.
 The microprocessors used were,
 * MSP430G2553
 * MSP430FR6989